BLOCKvIO/ios-sdk/README.md

 ## Production Support

 The BLOCKv SDK for iOS is currently in public **beta**.
 Breaking changes may still be introduced in the coming months.
-This is *important* to consider if you are planning on releasing the SDK as part of a production application.
+This is *important* to consider if you are planning on releasing the SDK as part of your application.

 ## Versioning